y2sud/Python_Login/README.md

   -- encrypted password --> this needs to be generated using cryp.py --> put your password on line 28 and see the encrypted text from print statement on line 29.

-I used MySQL workbench to connect to db server and create tables.
-Also attached is DDL statement to create table.
+I used MySQL workbench to connect to db server and create table.
+Also attached is the DDL statement.